 I’m simply not an ice cream girl.
 At least when I’m at home.
 Something happens when I go to Europe, and especially Italy.
 Oh dear, I was a bit naughty with gelato on this trip!

 We were turned onto a gelateria (which happens to have shops across Italy and Spain) called La Romana and I fell in love!
-It was so incredibly good, but then the others weren’t actually bad!
+It was so incredibly good, but then there are so many good gelaterias in Turin.
+Another is Marchetti, just off Via Roma.

 12. The Lack of Tourists/Crowds